Table of Contents

 But with so many SEO metrics to choose from, what exactly should you be tracking?

-What Are SEO Metrics?
+What are SEO metrics?

 SEO metrics are your agency's scoreboard—they tell you what’s working, what needs improvement, and how to get better results for your clients.
 They go beyond just tracking keyword rankings or website traffic; they provide a full picture of how well a website is performing in search engines.